Position Title: Chapter Support Coach

 Maximize the personal development of individual members and optimize chapter operational performance.

 This is a NEW position that requires pioneers and adventurers to apply.
-Lambda Chi Alpha is currently hiring to complete a team of eight Chapter Support Coaches to help build the chapter support team.
+Lambda Chi Alpha is currently hiring to complete a team of ten Chapter Support Coaches to help build the chapter support team.
 The responsibilities include working alongside chapter officers, alumni volunteers, campus partners, and the team at the Lambda Chi Alpha Office of Administration.
-This position is for highly organized people who can support the development of our undergraduate members and alumni volunteers at large chapters (i.e., 90+ men), while holding them accountable to the Lambda Chi Alpha values and high standards.
+This position is for highly-organized people who can support the development of our undergraduate members and alumni volunteers at chapters in the United States and Canada while holding them accountable to the Lambda Chi Alpha values and high standards.
 This specific position may also be required to work with chapters or colonies on a disciplinary status and must be willing to grow, support, and redirect behavior to create compliant and risk-adverse chapters.

 STRATEGIC WORK FOR CHAPTER SUPPORT COACH